ASendellPrice/IIB-rtd/docs/source/glossary.rst

       **Example usage:**
       *“An external ISO audit included review of computational processes, confirming that data handling, validation, and documentation met accreditation standards.”*

+   **Ontological references:**

 .. dropdown:: External Quality Assessment (EQA)

    Formal evaluation of a laboratory’s or analytical service’s performance through participation in external comparison programmes such as UK NEQAS or equivalent schemes.
 EQA verifies that internal quality control procedures, methods, and analytical outputs remain accurate, reliable, and consistent with external benchmarks.

    **Example usage:**
-   The laboratory participated in a UK NEQAS Molecular EQA scheme for Mycobacteria molecular detection and resistance testing, processing simulated sputum samples to assess detection accuracy and rifampicin resistance prediction.
-Participation verified the lab’s performance against national benchmarks.
+   *“The laboratory participated in a UK NEQAS Molecular EQA scheme for Mycobacteria molecular detection and resistance testing, processing simulated sputum samples to assess detection accuracy and rifampicin resistance prediction.
+Participation verified the lab’s performance against national benchmarks.”*

    .. admonition:: **💻 Bioinformatics translation**
       :class: tip